 The Ill-effects of Diabetes and How Breathing Helps in Managing It

-More than 100 million U.S. adults (almost half of the American population) are now living with diabetes or prediabetes, according to a report by the Centre for Disease Control and Prevention (CDC).
+More than 100 million U.S. adults (almost half of the American population) are now living with diabetes or prediabetes, according to a report by the Centres for Disease Control and Prevention (CDC).
 The report finds that as of 2015, 30.3 million Americans – 9.4 percent of the U.S. population –had diabetes.